DNR study suggests possible sources of PFAS in Madison drinking water

 The DNR announced last week that preliminary results suggest those may not be the only sources.

-The list of potential sources includes factories, fire stations, and landfills as well a Far West Side neighborhood that may have been fertilized with sludge from sewage treatment plants in the 1980s.
+The list of potential sources includes factories, fire stations and landfills, as well as a Far West Side neighborhood that may have been fertilized with sludge from sewage treatment plants in the 1980s.

 The study looked at hundreds of parcels within a one-mile radius of the wells and determined the level of risk based on the likelihood of PFAS use and a history of spills or hazardous material releases.